NeuroJSON/jsonlab/README.txt

 I.  Introduction

+JSONLab is a free and open-source implementation of a JSON/UBJSON encoder and a decoder in the native MATLAB language.
+It can be used to convert a MATLAB data structure (array, struct, cell, struct array and cell array) into JSON/UBJSON formatted strings, or to decode a JSON/UBJSON file into MATLAB data structure.
+JSONLab supports both MATLAB and
+[http://www.gnu.org/software/octave/ GNU Octave] (a free MATLAB clone).

 JSON ([http://www.json.org/ JavaScript Object Notation]) is a highly portable, human-readable and "[http://en.wikipedia.org/wiki/JSON fat-free]" text format to represent complex and hierarchical data.
 It is as powerful as